d-khan/java/input_output/README.md

 A byte stream is used by programs to input or output 8-bits (a byte).

 ## throws clause / exception
 A throws clause tells the Java virtual machine that the corresponding method may exit unexpectedly due to an exception, which is an event that disrupts a program's execution.
+This topic is covered separately in a difference lecture.

 # Output formatting